Top Things to Do in Québec City

 Yes, always.
 Québec City is the birthplace of French North America, and a destination filled with activities and experiences that everyone can enjoy.
 It’s also worth visiting more than once to see how the seasons transform the city.

 What can you do in Québec City for free?

 There are several things to do in Québec City for free.
 Take a free guided tour, wander around Old Québec, enjoy beautiful parks and public art.
 Check out our tips on how to visit Québec City on a budget to get more tips about savings.

 What should you not miss in Québec City?

 We recommend starting in Old Québec, surrounded by French history and culture.
 Visit must-see attractions such as Château Frontenac, the fortifications and the Citadelle.
 Go to Montmorency Falls, take a tour around Île d’Orléans, and bask in the beauty of outdoor destinations like Jacques-Cartier National Park.
-What you should not miss in Québec City is also opportunities to interact with locals as you explore our beautiful historic city.

-Is Montreal or Québec City better?
+Is Montreal or Québec City Better?

 Montréal vs Québec City is one of the most popular questions we receive, and honestly, both cities are spectacular.
 Each city has its own vibe, with Montréal being electric and cosmopolitan, and Québec City being cozy and welcoming.
 We recommend adding a couple of days in Montréal to your itinerary to get a taste of both cities.